 The Strawberry Fields Site is in a region of attainment for all criteria pollutants.
 Under the CAA 40 CFR Part 93, if a region is in attainment for all criteria pollutants, then the region meets the NAAQS and there are no de minimis levels or "thresholds" for a project's emissions.
 Therefore, no conformity determination is required for Alternative D construction.
-As shown in Table 4.4-9, no criteria pollutant is emitted in a quantity greater than the PSD threshold of 250 tpy; therefore, no BACT analysis is warranted and Alternative D would not impact air quality within the Lassen Volcanic National Park which is designated as a Federal Class I area.
+As shown in Table 4.4-9, no criteria pollutant is emitted in a quantity greater than the PSD threshold of 250 tpy; therefore, no BACT analysis is warranted, and Alternative D would not impact air quality within the Lassen Volcanic National Park which is designated as a Federal Class I area.
+In addition, emissions related to the construction of off-site improvements would be within Shasta County AQMD limits.